sam-19/medical-imaging-viewer/README.md

   - WADOImageLoader
 - [Hammer.js](https://hammerjs.github.io/) (as a dependency of Cornerstone.js)

 [FontAwesome](https://fontawesome.com/) 5 Pro SVG icons are used extensively in the application.
 Compiling the application from source is currently not possible without a compatible license.
+FontAwesome icons © Fonticons, Inc.

-## License (MIT)
+## License (excluding FontAwesome icons)

 Copyright (c) 2021 Sampsa Lohi